lamegaton/lamegaton.github.io/_posts/notebook/coffee/2024-04-22-50-places-to-visit-in-canada.md

 4. **Special Features**:
    - Known for its historic architecture and the Butchart Gardens.
 - Has a vibrant cultural scene with a focus on the arts, community, and sustainability.
 5. **Summary**: Victoria is a picturesque city with a relaxed pace and a rich colonial history.
 It's known for its charming marinas, heritage architecture, and as a pioneering city in eco-tourism and green policy initiatives.

+**Note from son:**
+-

 ### Waterton Lakes National Park, Alberta